fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 mapping in under 1ms - often more like several hundred micro seconds.
-Looking at the code of one NAT, this largely seems to be due to vast increase in CPU speed of CPUs in the NATs vs the speed in the NATs tested in 2005 in [draft-jennings-behave-test-results-00].
+Looking at the code of one NAT, this largely seems to be due to vast increase in CPU speed of CPUs in the NATs vs the speed in the NATs tested in 2005 in [@I-D.jennings-behave-test-results].

 This implies that as long as there or less than 5 or 10 PC doing ICE in parallel in a given browser, we do not anticipate problems on the texted NATs moving the ICE pacing to 5ms.

-TODO - length of open window for reply is shrinking

 # ICE Bandwidth Usage

 ## History of RFC 5389

-At the time [RFC5389] was done, the argument made was it was OK for STUN to use as much non congestion controlled bandwidth as RTP audio was likely to do as the STUN was merely setting up a connection for an RTP phone call.
+At the time [@RFC5389] was done, the argument made was it was OK for STUN to use as much non congestion controlled bandwidth as RTP audio was likely to do as the STUN was merely setting up a connection for an RTP phone call.
 The premise was the networks that IP Phones were used on were